VihaanVinoth/vertypad/readme.md

 ## Hardware and Schematic Pin Map

-The custom circuit traces hook into the Seeed Studio XIAO RP2040 using an efficient 4x2 matrix layout structure that fully incorporates all key matrices and the encoder click line:
+The custom circuit traces hook into the Seeed Studio XIAO RP2040 using a 4x2 matrix layout structure that fully incorporates all key matrices and the encoder click line:

 ### 1. Matrix Interconnects (COL2ROW)
 * **Columns (Output):** `COL0` ➔ **GP0**, `COL1` ➔ **GP28**, `COL2` ➔ **GP27**, `COL3` ➔ **GP26**